-From our first institutional venture capital financing in 2006 through May 2021, we funded our operations primarily through private and public placements of equity securities and convertible and other debt securities as well as payments from our collaboration partners.
+From our first institutional venture capital financing in 2006 through the current period, we funded our operations primarily through private and public placements of equity securities and convertible and other debt securities as well as payments from our collaboration partners.
 In May 2021, we received a \$462.4 million cash payment due from CSL Behring upon Closing.
-We have collected \$55.0 million related to CSL Behring's global regulatory submissions for etranacogene dezaparvovec in March and April 2022 and are eligible to receive additional milestone payments, as well as royalties on net sales from CSL Behring.
+We have collected \$55.0 million related to CSL Behring's global regulatory submissions for etranacogene dezaparvovec in March and April 2022, and are eligible to receive additional milestone payments, as well as royalties on net sales from CSL Behring.

 On March 1, 2021, we entered into a Sales Agreement with SVB Leerink LLC ("SVB Leerink") with respect to an at the market ("ATM") offering program, under which we may, from time to time in our sole discretion, offer and sell through SVB Leerink, acting as agent, our ordinary shares, up to an aggregate offering price of \$200.0 million.
 We will pay SVB Leerink a commission equal to 3% of the gross proceeds of the sales price of all ordinary shares sold through it as a sales agent under the Sales Agreement.
-In the year ended December 30, 2021, we received net proceeds of \$29.6 million from the issuance of 921,730 ordinary shares that took place during March and April of last year.
+We did not issue ordinary shares under the Sales Agreement for the three months ended March 31, 2023 and March 31, 2022.